Skip to Main Content

 • part of an author’s name (e.g., Sarah J Maas, Patterson)

-Do not select a field for the second and third lines; this will search titles and abstracts/descriptions in addition to subjects.
+D Do not select a field for the second and third lines; this will search titles and abstracts/descriptions in addition to subjects.
 Click the Search button to run the search.

 2 You can try browsing our shelves, but it’ll be a bit of a challenge.
 Our fiction books are not organized by genre or author’s last name.
-Instead, they are shelved in the Languages and Literature section (see the 2nd bullet below) and arranged by the author’s country of origin.
+Instead, they are shelved in the Language and Literature section (see the 2nd bullet below) and arranged by the author’s country of origin.

 • Young adult and children’s fiction can be found on Level 2 in the Juvenile collection (behind the State Historical Society offices).
 These books have call numbers that begin with a lowercase j.